 Apptimize results allow you to dive deeper into the data to understand more of what’s really going on.
 You can filter out factors that you know to be biasing your results or segment the data according to cohorts to see the differences in performance.
 Here is an example of how segmentation helped one customer catch a device specific bug.

-You can segment and filter based on one of the default attributes:
+You can segment and filter based on any of the attributes listed in Targeting.